Joint Enlistment Ceremony 2025

-Military enlistees and their recruiters pose for a photo prior to an enlistment ceremony at the Indianapolis Motor Speedway, in Indianapolis, May 18, 2025.
-The ceremony takes place the Sunday of Armed Forces Day weekend and is an opportunity for new enlistees to take the Oath of Enlistment to join their branch of service.
-(Indiana National Guard photo by Sgt.
+Horizontal b-roll footage of the Joint Enlistment Ceremony at the Indianapolis Motor Speedway, in Indianapolis, May 18, 2025.
+The ceremony takes place on the Sunday of Armed Forces Day weekend and is an opportunity for new enlistees to take the Oath of Enlistment to join their branch of service.
+(Indiana National Guard video by Sgt.
 Skyler Schendt)

 |Date Taken: